AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/patching-at-scale.md

 You can install quality patches in Adobe Commerce on cloud infrastructure by listing them in your project's `.magento.env.yaml` file, or on-premises by running the `vendor/bin/magento-patches apply` command.
 However, the on-premises approach also works for cloud installations so that's what this example uses.

-All you need to do is ensure that the `vendor/bin/magento-patches apply` command runs after the `composer install` command, with a list of quality patches that you define in your package.
-You can add a list of patches to apply in the `composer.json` file and create a new Composer package of the type `composer-plugin` that contains a Composer plugin that fires after update and after install.
+You must ensure that the `vendor/bin/magento-patches apply` command runs after the `composer install` command, with a list of quality patches that you define in your package.
+You can add a list of patches to apply in the `composer.json` file and create a Composer package of the type `composer-plugin` that contains a Composer plugin that fires after update and after install.
 It can take care of running the `vendor/bin/magento-patches apply` command after every installation or update.

 To summarize, this example requires two custom Composer packages: